liuguangxi/suiji/doc/manual.typ

 Samples from each distribution implemented here can be obtained using the generator as an underlying source of randomness.

+== Quasi-Random Numbers

+_Quasi-random number generators_ (QRNGs) produce highly uniform samples of the unit hypercube.
+QRNGs minimize the discrepancy between the distribution of generated points and a distribution with equal proportions of points in each sub-cube of a uniform partition of the hypercube.
+As a result, QRNGs systematically fill the “holes” in any initial segment of the generated quasi-random sequence.

+Quasi-random sequences seek to fill space uniformly, and to do so in such a way that initial segments approximate this behavior up to a specified density.

+Currently only Halton sequences are supported.
+Produced by the `haltonset` function.
+These sequences use different prime bases to form successively finer uniform partitions of the unit interval in each dimension.

 == Design Considerations

 As mentioned earlier, the process of generating random numbers requires state preservation.